How to Make a Crystal Elixir Safely

-A crystal elixir, sometimes called a gem essence, is water that has been infused with the vibrational signature of a stone.
+A crystal elixir, sometimes called a gem essence, is water that has been prepared in the presence of a stone — within the tradition, understood to carry the imprint of that stone.
 People sip elixirs, drop them under the tongue, add them to baths, or spritz them around a room.
-The premise is simple — water holds an imprint of whatever it touches energetically — but the execution is where most beginners get into trouble.
+The premise within crystal-healing traditions is that water carries an imprint of whatever it has been in contact with.
+Whether that premise is energetic, psychological, or symbolic is open.
+The chemistry, however, is not — and that is where most beginners get into trouble.

 There are two methods.
 The direct method puts the stone straight into the water.
 The indirect method seals the stone inside a small glass vial first, then floats that vial inside the water vessel so the two never touch.
 The indirect method is the only safe choice for any stone whose mineral composition you cannot verify.
 Many beautiful, popular crystals contain lead, copper, mercury, arsenic, or asbestos fibers that leach into water and poison the drinker.
-Malachite, azurite, cinnabar, galena, lapis lazuli, chrysocolla, pyrite, hematite, turquoise, stibnite, fluorite, sulfur stones, and most raw unpolished pieces fall into this category.
+Malachite, azurite, cinnabar, galena, lapis lazuli, chrysocolla, pyrite, realgar, orpiment, hematite, turquoise, stibnite, fluorite, sulfur stones, and most raw unpolished pieces fall into this category.
 Selenite and halite dissolve in water and ruin the elixir.
 Tiger's eye sometimes contains asbestos.
 The list is longer than most beginners realize.
+Always start with cleansing the stone before charging.
+The same indirect method is the basis of flower essences, which captures the imprint of a plant in water by the same logic.

 This guide walks you through both methods step by step, with the safety filters at every stage.
 When in doubt, use the indirect method — it works for every stone, including the toxic ones, because the water never touches the mineral.
 Treat any elixir as a complement to ordinary care, not a replacement for medical advice, and never give one to a child or pet without guidance from a qualified practitioner.